4commerce-technologies-AG/midi-smtp-server/README.md

 opts = { io_buffer_max_size: DEFAULT_IO_BUFFER_MAX_SIZE }
 ```

 There is also a new event which may be used to handle the incoming transmission of message data.

-For example to abort when message data is going to exceed a maximum size:
+As an example: abort when message data is going to exceed a maximum size:

 ```ruby
   # event while receiving message DATA